 Description: The South Santa Cruz Avenue Site (A-2) is located in the Downtown Area on the southwest end of Town along South Santa Cruz Avenue on an occupied commercial parcel in Downtown Los Gatos.
 The site is currently identified as Medium Density Residential.
-Proximity to Downtown Los Gatos ensures that this site provides pedestrian access to urban services.
-This site is designated as Central Business District and zoned C-2, which would allow 21 housing units developed at a typical density of 26 du/ac.
+Proximity To Downtown Los Gatos ensures that this site provides pedestrian access to urban services.
+This site is designated as Central Business District and zoned C-2, which would allow 16 housing units developed at a minimum density of 20 du/ac.